Data Science (College of Engineering)

 Double major and minor information

 Data Science in the College of Engineering is a contemporary and exciting major, full of expected employment opportunities and ways to impact the world.
 It is also flexible enough to consider a double major subject to the rules of the respective colleges.
 To pursue a double-major within CoE, 14 additional technical credits that are not double-counted between the two majors are required (a total of 142 credits instead of 128 credits).
 To pursue a dual degree with another academic unit, see the College of Engineering rules on combined degree programs (see section on Multiple Dependent Degree Programs).
-A double major between Data Science and Computer Science, or between Data Science and Statistics, is permitted.
+A double major between Data Science and Statistics is permitted, but a double major between Data Science and Computer Science is not permitted.
 Most minors that are options for CoE students are also permitted, except for minors in Computer Science and in Statistics, since their credits overlap significantly.
 The Data Science requirements already subsume the requirements of a CS minor.

 Electives and capstone courses